 ELM Select offers student the ability to compare and select the loan that best fits their needs in a different platform.

-Saint Anselm will work with any participating lender.
-If a student chooses an alternative loan we recommend that the student take that loan in the student's name with a parent co-signer (generally required freshman year) to obtain the best interest rate.
-Eligibility for these loans depends on the borrower's and co-signer's credit-worthiness.
-Families are encouraged to review all options carefully before considering alternative loans, as the interest rate is much higher than that of federal student loans.
-For assistance in estimating the Alternative Student Loan amount use the Budget Worksheet found on the Resources and Links page.
+Families are encouraged to review all options carefully before considering a private alternative loan as the interest rate is often much higher than that of federal student loans.
+For assistance in estimating the amount of alternative private student loan to borrow, use the Budget Worksheet found on the Resources and Links page.

 Private Loan Applicant Self-Certification Form